scalastic/scalastic.github.io/_posts/en/2021-04-22-jvm-vs-native.markdown

 ### What is missing for a more realistic evaluation?

-- Kubernetes' configuration should always include resource limit (and also request) that has not been done in this demo.
+- Kubernetes configuration should always include a resource limit which has not been done in this demo.
 - I could have used [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/){:target="_blank" rel="noopener noreferrer nofollow"}
-  (HPA) and even better HPA on custom metrics (see [this post](https://itnext.io/horizontal-pod-autoscale-with-custom-metrics-8cb13e9d475){:target="_blank" rel="noopener noreferrer nofollow"} for more details).
-I wish I found some Automatic Scaler that regulate all pods in an application to maximize a specific metric but nothing about such a thing...
-Did you ever hear something like that?
+  (HPA) and even better HPA on custom metrics (read [this post](https://itnext.io/horizontal-pod-autoscale-with-custom-metrics-8cb13e9d475){:target="_blank" rel="noopener noreferrer nofollow"} for more details).

+> info "Question"
+> - I wish I found something on self-regulating Scalers, able to maximize a metric but nothing about such a thing...
+> - Have you ever heard of something like that?

 ### Useful links